RESOURCE GUARDING DOGS

 If you are already at the point where the dog has actually bitten you, then I would suggest you get professional help.
 This should be a behaviourist or a trainer who understands and regularly treats aggression, and especially resource guarding.
 You should look for one that comes to your house.
 I never understand how professionals can assess your dog’s behaviour anywhere other than where the problem occurs.
 Dogs react very differently when out of their own environment.

 The Bad News: I have to say that if this is genetic, then you will probably never be able to overcome this problem.
 You may be able to control it but never totally eradicate it.
 If the aggression is severe and blood has been drawn and the dog really means it, then you may have to make some very serious decisions as to your future with this dog.
 It is not really feasible or right to rehome and pass the problem on to someone else.
-I am afraid that when I come to the conclusion that it is genetic and the dog is biting hard and means it, and especially when they start coming over for a stroke then lash out when you touch them, then it is time to talk it seriously with your vet and consider euthanising.
+I am afraid that when I come to the conclusion that it is genetic and the dog is biting hard and means it, and especially when they start coming over for a stroke then lash out when you touch them, then it is time to talk it over seriously with your vet or behaviourist and you may have to consider euthanisation..

 I hate giving up on dogs but in the end, you cannot cure a problem that is congenital ie genetic.
 Where it was not learned and you did nothing to create this response.
 It was created many years ago from a dog that suffered this genetic automatically and was widely bred from.
 It is mainly males but not always, it is mainly solid colours but not always and it is normally from show stock and it is mainly Cocker Spaniels.
 Though recently I have seen quite a number Cockerpoos with guarding tendency once again almost certainly from the cocker part of the equation